sherar/rest-api-testing-framework/README.md

 # Installation & Execution

-Clone this project, go to the project root folder
+Clone this project and then go to the project root folder

 ## Local run